Ultrasound

 - Distal hind limb – foot, pastern, fetlock, and metatarsus

-- Middle hind limb – hock
+- Middle hind limb – hock and gaskin

 - Proximal hind limb – stifle and thigh

-- Neck and thoracolumbar area
+- Neck (including poll & cervicothoracobrachial) and thoracolumbar area

 - Lumbosacral area and pelvis